 This data will help you understand your overall performance and identify gaps.
 The best way to collect this data is natively through Facebook Insights, Twitter Analytics, TikTok Insights, etc. In addition, Hootsuite and Sprout Social have integrated analytics, making it a one-stop shop to pull and analyze social media reports.
-Other platforms to consider are Rival IQ, Socialinsider, Keyhole, and Brandwatch.
-They each have different price points and capabilities so do your research.
+Rival IQ, Socialinsider, Keyhole, and Brandwatch are other platforms to consider.
+They each have different price points and capabilities, so do your research.

 With the qualitative part of a social media audit, you blend more into the analysis.
 For example, if you already have social media monitoring turned on, you can go in and get a pulse check of brand and product mentions, audience, and competitive brand engagement.
 This is more qualitative because you should report on the data’s context and not necessarily the numbers.

 You’ll want to understand what’s trending with your target audience, what’s top of mind, and how they perceive your brand.
 But, again, a social media audit is not a deep-dive analysis but more of an overview.

 Final Thoughts on a Brand Social Media Audit

 Here are a few general considerations when auditing your social media channels.
 Remember that many of these will depend on where you work, the size of your company, the sophistication of your social media leadership team, and your budget.
 But this is a good summary of what to expect.